i’je awel’le:

 A Beautiful Journey, A Safe Journey

-I am Igbo and my ancestors come from the ancient kingdom of Onicha Ado n’Idu, tracing an ancestry and dynasty of over 400 years from the reign of Eze Chima to the current Igwe (ruler).
+I am Igbo, descended from the ancient kingdom of Onicha Ado n’Idu.
+My lineage stretches over four centuries, from the reign of Eze Chima to the current Igwe, bearing witness to an unbroken thread of culture, resilience and identity.

 We are Igbos, the people of Onicha, and all the attendant divine blessings of travel and akalaka, divine destiny, come to us naturally.